Do you support adding the Roundhouse to the Philadelphia Register of Historic Places? – Take Action

 The former Police Administration Building, widely known as The Roundhouse, at 7th & Race Streets in downtown Philadelphia, was conceived in the late 1950s during the progressive administration of Philadelphia Mayor Richardson Dilworth.
 The city engaged internationally-recognized Philadelphia firm GBQC Architects to design a building that would serve as an icon of modern, democratic, and transparent policing.
 Dedicated in 1962, The Roundhouse marked a new collaborative relationship between architectural design, engineering and building technology that transformed how buildings are designed and constructed to this day.

 Over time, the building became tainted by its associations with destructive urban renewal initiatives and police brutality.
 In 2022, the Philadelphia Police Department relocated its headquarters to the former Inquirer Building at 400 North Broad Street.
-The City of Philadelphia intends to issue an RFP later in 2023 for the sale and redevelopment of the Roundhouse parcel at 700-734 Race Street.
+The City of Philadelphia intends to issue an RFP for the sale and redevelopment of the Roundhouse parcel at 700-734 Race Street.
 From August 2022 through February 2023, the city’s Department of Planning and Development implemented a community engagement effort to investigate public views on the site’s complicated past, and to solicit ideas for future development.

 The Roundhouse can and should be renovated, transformed and repurposed in a way that preserves an icon of mid-century modern design while encouraging measures to repair historic wrongs associated with police misconduct, racism, and urban renewal practices of the 1960s and ‘70s.